zzm634/typeorm-no-arp/docs/relations.md

 * `onDelete: "RESTRICT"|"CASCADE"|"SET NULL"` - specifies how foreign key should behave when referenced object is deleted
 * `primary: boolean` - Indicates whether this relation's column will be a primary column or not.
 * `nullable: boolean` - Indicates whether this relation's column is nullable or not.
 By default it is nullable.
+* `orphanedRowAction: "nullify" | "delete"` - When a child row is removed from its parent, determines if the child row should be orphaned (default) or deleted.

 ## Cascades